palak0617/Hangman-Game/README.md

 2.The hint is being provided.
 For example : if the word is the animal,household material or etc.

-GO AHEAD,guess the word and enjoy the game!:smiley:
+GO AHEAD,guess the word and enjoy the game!